 4. Your Hands Will Get Weaker

 When you think about the battles you will face as you grow older, the first thought is probably not of fighting lids.
 But the chances are that your hands will weaken and one day the simple lid will become your daily nemesis.
 To make matters worse, your wrists start to weaken too, and you might struggle to lift a heavy kettle to make a cup of tea and cheer yourself up!
-Fear not – all you need in your arsenal to overcome these challenges is a jar and bottle opener and a PowerPour Kettle!
+Fear not – all you need in your arsenal to overcome these challenges is a jar and bottle opener and kettle tipper.

 5. And They Might Shake, Too

 Shaky hands is a common problem as we get older – it’s not the same as Parkinson’s, but is caused by essential tremor, a more common nerve disorder affecting 1 in 5 people over 65.
 An unsteady hand can make drinking from glasses and cups more difficult, so that much needed cup of tea might end up all over your lap.
 Luckily, you can literally give yourself a hand – our duo cup handle gives your favourite mug an extra handle for support.

 6. Eating Will Get Tougher

 What with weaker hands and wrists, and the shakes, wielding a knife and fork can become an Olympian challenge for the best of us.
 But if you suffer from arthritis too, it can be nigh on impossible to use your old cutlery.
 Our arthritis friendly cutlery set solves the problem.